kenmoini/ansible-cicd-operator/DEV.md

 # Development Steps

+## Architecture

+- The Ansible CI/CD Operator is meant to provide an easy way to standardize application development and deployment across Kubernetes environments.
+- It leverages technologies such as OpenShift Pipelines (Tekton), Ansible Automation Platform 2, OpenShift Gitops (ArgoCD), and Red Hat Advanced Cluster Management to build and deploy applications across a hybrid cloud.
+- Upon installing the Operator, you can configure a CICDSystem.
+This Custom Resource will control the deployment and integration of the various systems.
+- Once the CICDSystem is created, you can then configure a GitRepo CR.
+This is where deployment manifests will be created after the applications are built and what is synced to various clusters by ArgoCD/RHACM.
+- You will also need an ImageRegistry CR.
+This will house the authentication details for an image registry where container images are stored.
+- An AppDeployment CR will define what application is built, how it is built, which GitRepo and ImageRegistry CRs to leverage, and what clusters to deploy the application to.

+## Getting Started

 > Note: Ansible Operator development is only supported on Linux

 - Install the Operator SDK and other prerequisites: https://sdk.operatorframework.io/docs/building-operators/ansible/installation/